-- Vendor management agencies must require that employees fully disclose any potential conflict of interest that exists between vendor management agency personnel and authorized vendors or vendor applicants. - 2.
-Vendormanagementagency staffmustsign an attestation of conflict of interest on an annual basis. - Vendor management agencies must maintain and make available to state staff conflict of interest statements for each employee.
-Vendor management agencies must notify the statewhen a conflict of interest has been identified. - 4.
-Vendor management agencies must handle all declared conflicts of interest on a case by case basis. - 5.
-Vendormanagementagencies must establish and maintain policies and procedures for managing disclosed conflicts of interest.
+- 1. The vendor management agency must require that employees fully disclose any potential conflict of interest that exists between vendor management agency personnel and authorized vendors or vendor applicants. - 2.
+Vendor management agency staff must sign an attestation of conflict of interest on an annual basis. - 3.
+The vendor management agency must maintain and make available to state staff conflict of interest statements for each employee.
+The vendor management agency must notify the state when a conflict of interest has been identified. - 4.
+The vendor management agency must handle all declared conflicts of interest on a case by case basis. - 5.
+The vendor management agency must establish and maintain policies and procedures for managing disclosed conflicts of interest.